 - Interpersonal & Health Communication: communication and aging; intergenerational communication; age-stereotypes; grandparent-grandchild relationships; media representations of aging; family communication

-Lain, B., Anderson, K., & Oliver, L. (in press).
+Lain, B., Anderson, K., & Oliver, L. (2017).
 Making debate normal: Different audiences and debate's pedagogical mission.
 Contemporary Argumentation & Debate.

 Anderson-Lain, K. (2017).
 Cultural identity forum: Enacting the self-awareness imperative in intercultural communication.
 Communication Teacher, 31, 131-136. doi:10.1080/17404622.2017.1314529